unadlib/fronts/README.md

 - **Non-module-federation** - Although Fronts is based on the concept of module federation, it also supports `non-module-federation` mode.
 - **Decentralized configuration** - Configure `site.json` for dependency management In each Fronts app, support for nested micro frontends.
-- **Cross framework** - No framework or technology stack is restricted.
+- **Cross frameworks** - No framework or technology stack is restricted.
 - **Code splitting & lazy loading** - Support code splitting within the Fronts app as a module, it can be lazy loaded by other Fronts app as a dependent module.
 - **CSS isolation** - Optional CSS isolation solution.
 - **Lifecycle** - Fronts provide concise lifecycle for Fronts app entry.